-The Duchess Paradise Project ("DP") is a thermal coal project located in the Canning Basin of Western Australia and is partly contiguous with the Fitzroy Blocks.
-It has a reported Mineral Resource of 305.8Mt (JORC 2012 Code).
-Rey is negotiating an Access Deed with the only objector to remove the only objection to the Mining Licence Application.
-That Warden's Court will give the final decision once Rey and the objector have reached agreement.
+The Duchess Paradise Coal Project (DP Project) is a proposed bituminous thermal coal operation located in the Canning Basin of Western Australia and is partly contiguous with the Fitzroy Blocks.
+It has a reported Mineral Resource of 305.8Mt (JORC 2012 Code) (see ASX announcement on 28 October 2014).

+Rey is negotiating an Access Deed with an objector (Objector) to remove the only objection to the Mining Licence Application.
+That Warden's Court will give the final decision once Rey and the Objector have reached agreement.
+During the quarter, Rey continued to progress an Access Deed with the Objector for a Mining Licence Application.
+After multi rounds discussion, the Access Deed is close to being finalised.